quianalytics/WarRoom-Frontend/PLAN.md

   team needs, and board quality.
 It supports multi-asset trades and future picks.
 - Trade context is derived from the earliest current-year pick offered by the user team (fallbacks to the on-clock pick if none is offered).
+- Automated trades can occur during the draft.
+User-targeted offers are queued in the trade inbox, and CPU-to-CPU trades are logged for recap display.

 ## Data Access
 - `DraftRepository` (`lib/features/draft/data/draft_repository.dart`) wraps `Dio`: